How To Make A Mixtape & Get Hired As A DJ – DJ City 2024 Guide

 Taking it to the club

-So, you’ve been networking online, you’ve now made some connections, and hopefully got a few of the right people to listen to your mixtape.
+So, you’ve been networking online, you’ve now made some connections, and hopefully, you’ve got a few of the right people to listen to your mixtape.
 Now you’re at the club.
 The key here is not to make a direct B line for the event organizer or club promoter.
 No one wants their night ruined by an annoying DJ who’s only there because he wants to get a gig.
-So be personable, make your number one goal simply to meet people and make connections.
-That’s going to be your best bet at establishing a network and allowing you to get your mixtape to the right people, and have them actually want to listen to it!
+So be personable, and make your number one goal simply to meet people and make connections.
+That’s going to be your best bet at establishing a network and allowing you to get your mixtape to the right people, and have them want to listen to it!